XingxingHuang/DeepLearningTechniques_2D/README.md

 **Edge Boxes** Locating Object Proposals from Edges, use only CV method. decrease the region proposal speed from 2s (Selective Search) to 0.2 s

+**Group Normalization** [1803.08494](https://arxiv.org/abs/1803.08494) GN divides the channels into groups and computes within each group the mean and variance for normalization.
+GN's computation is independent of batch sizes, and its accuracy is stable in a wide range of batch sizes.

 **RNN** RNN > LSTM > GRU >

 ## Interesting Applications